PROGRAMMING

 Celador has sold a completed first series of its factual entertainment

-format, "You Are What You Eat," to Prime in New Zealand, MTV3 in Finland,
+format, "You Are What You Eat," to Prime in New Zealand, MTV3 in Finland, and a

 second series to Australia's Nine Network.
-The company will also license a DVD
+The company will also license a DVD and

 VHS, a cookbook and magazine based on the format.